-As of March 31, 2016, there remained 4,390,067 shares of Class A and 463,989 shares of Class B common stock allocated to our GCI 401(k) Plan and available for issuance by us or otherwise acquisition by the plan for the benefit of participants in the plan.
+As of March 31, 2017, there remained 4.1 million shares of Class A and 0.5 million shares of Class B common stock allocated to our GCI 401(k) Plan and available for issuance by us or otherwise acquisition by the plan for the benefit of participants in the plan.

 - Deferred Compensation Arrangements.
-The Company offers to our executive officers and to certain of our Named Executive Officers nonqualified, deferred compensation arrangements specifically fashioned to the needs of the officer and us ("Deferred Compensation Arrangements").
-During 2015, Mr. Hughes, a Named Executive Officer, participated in Deferred Compensation Arrangements specifically fashioned to his needs.
-These Deferred Compensation Arrangements enable Mr. Hughes to defer compensation in excess of limits that apply to qualified plans, like our GCI 401(k) Plan, and to pursue his income tax goals.
+The Company offers to our executive officers deferred compensation arrangements specifically fashioned to the needs of the officer and us ("Deferred Compensation Arrangements").
+During 2016, none of our Named Executive Officers participated in Deferred Compensation Arrangements.